Riding the Trend or Protecting Profits | Newell Brands Inc. (NWL)

 SunTrust, on the other hand, stated in their research note that they expect to see NWL reach a price target of $25, previously predicting the price at $15.
 The rating they have provided for NWL stocks is “Buy” according to the report published on September 30th, 2019.

-After a stumble in the market that brought NWL to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.05% of gains for the given period.
+After a stumble in the market that brought NWL to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.74% of loss for the given period.

 Insider Trading